-- Your essay does not need to be entirely about medicine or the reasons you want to be a doctor.
-It is more important that your essay gives admission committees a sense of the person they are evaluating.
+- Your essay does not need to be entirely about medicine or the reasons you want to be a doctor or practitioner of another health career.
+It is more important that your essay give admission committees a sense of the person they are evaluating.
 For this reason, you might want to focus your essay on something about yourself that is not apparent from the rest of your application.

 - Allow readers to draw their own conclusions about you.
 To this end, you should avoid using direct statements—such as “I like working with people,” or “I really care.”
-Show, don’t tell: back up your claims with concrete examples.
+Show, don’t tell: back up your claims with concrete examples from your experiences.

 - Avoid clichés!
 (For example, “I am fascinated with the human body,” or “Doctors can change lives.”)

-- Don’t idealize doctors or other health care providers (“It is a miracle what doctors can do…”).
+- Don’t idealize or disparage doctors or other health care providers (“It is a miracle what doctors can do/doctors are insensitive to patient's needs…”).
 Demonstrate a realistic view of health care that is neither overly zealous nor unreasonably cynical.

 - Share your essay with one or two readers who can provide you with honest, focused feedback.
 Too many opinions about your writing will leave you confused and unsure about what to do.
-Remember that you can get help from the Writing Center.
-And be sure to take the time to proofread your final draft.
+If you peruse others’ writing in books or online, keep in mind that you shouldn’t try to emulate anyone else’s narrative or, even less so, experience.
+Work with the Writing Center as your personal statement evolves.
+The Center only works in person with students and alumni during the academic year.
+Be sure to take the time to proofread your final draft.

 This section gives you an opportunity to tell us about postsecondary experiences such as internships, volunteer or paid work, community service, travel, research assistantships, teaching assistantships, athletic endeavors, and/or significant hobbies.
 Do not include activities from your high school years.